ranma/arm-mcu/README.txt

        should be (.data*) and (.bss) should be (.bss*).
 This was preventing successful use of the [17]GNU ARM Embedded toolchain, because some data sections were being discarded.
+     * 7 May 2015 -- Eliminated the WITH_LIBSTDCPP macro, always link with
+       libstdc++.
+Added a C++ iostream library test.
+The C++ iostream library now works, but adds over 200 kilobytes of code and will not fit in many of the smaller ARM microcontrollers.
+C++ container classes may or may not fit.

 Git Repository